bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Publishing settings

-On the Settings page, you can configure a number of options for publishing your app.
+On the Settings page, you can configure a number of other options for publishing your app.
 If it's a cross-platform app, you can define settings separately for the iOS and the Android versions.

 For iOS: